Kuhl earns first win in 2 years as Pirates top Brewers 7-2

 THE BIG 5-0

-Milwaukee manager Craig Counsell celebrated his 50th birthday on Friday.
+Counsell celebrated his 50th birthday on Friday.
 The team “celebrated” by waking him up just past midnight while in the middle of the flight from Minneapolis to Pittsburgh.

 “It was actually how I knew I was 50 because I was really tired and felt old and half asleep by midnight,” Counsell said.